aussielunix/edld/README.md

 ## edld - Environment Data Logging Daemon

 *edld* is an environmental data logger.
-It will take data from a variety of sensors/sources and dump to a db.
+It will take data from a variety of sensors/sources and dump to a variety of outputs.

+It is fully plugable in all directions.

+* input sources
+* protocol to process
+* outputs

-The current goal is to be able to retrieve data from my [Current Cost Envir](http://www.currentcost.com/product-envir.html) and dump into a mysql db in a format that [MeasureIT](https://code.google.com/p/measureit/) can use.
+The immediate goal is to be able to retrieve data from my [Current Cost Envir](http://www.currentcost.com/product-envir.html) and dump into a db.
+Long term goal is to be able to read data from almost anything and to send it to almost anywhere.

+## Input Sources

+This can be a variety of things, you just need to write the source plugin.

+* Read from a serial port
+* consume an external API (eg: weather data)
+* read from a unix socket
+* read from a tcp socket
+* ??

+## Protocols

+Each soure you want to work with will implement their own data format - xml, json, csv or some custom format.
+You just need to write a plugin for processing the raw data feed.

+## Outputs

+Edld uses the 'Observer' software design pattern to make it easy to notify more than one 'observer' or 'notifier' when new data is recieved.
+This means that you just need to write an output plugin that takes the data and does something with it.

+* stores in a db
+* sends offsite to thirparty api
+* sends to graylog2, logstash, splunk logging system
+* drops data onto some sort of message bus (amqp etc)
+* ??

 ### Goals

 * ability to daemonize
-* decent logging
-* decent CLI ui/ux
 * ease to get up and running
-* scheduled tasks for calculating usage - hourly, daily, weekly, monthly etc etc
-* handle multiple sensors
-* email alerting system for errors
-* send data to PVOutput
+* extremly flexible
- * plugins would be a good idea here
+* easy to create plugins

 ### Contributing